giantswarm/docs/src/content/basics/aws-architecture/index.md

 # The Giant Swarm AWS Architecture

 Giant Swarm's Architecture is split into two logical parts.
-One describes Control Plane and the other describes one or more Tenant Clusters.
+One describes the Control Plane and the other describes one or more Tenant Clusters.
 Among other services (for details see Service Architecture below), the control plane runs our [AWS Operator](https://github.com/giantswarm/aws-operator), which handles the full lifecycle management of Tenant Clusters.

 ## Giant Swarm control plane